 Resource Center: Home Government will be a resource center where Representatives can obtain information to supplement their pre-Conference research.
-AMUN's Home Government library has numerous documents about the United Nations and the issues being discussed.
-Home Government staff are able to access additional information on the Internet if needed.
+AMUN's Home Government has access to documents about the United Nations in general and issues being discussed at AMUN, and can access additional sources/information as needed.
 The Home Government staff will be available to give competent, general advice on many areas.
-They will also give some country-specific advice if a Representative is unsure of their country's policy.
+They can also give country-specific advice if a Representative is unsure of their country's policy.
 They will not, however, tell a Representative how to vote on any given issue.

 Roleplaying: Home Government may be called upon to roleplay a country or organization that is not otherwise represented at AMUN.
-Home Government may also be brought in to provide a substantive report from the Secretariat; to provide an expert report as a Secretariat member from a relevant UN body; to serve as an informational source from a non governmental organization; or to give the perspective of an unrepresented Member State, observer, or other recognized group.
-This process can be used to clarify any points of confusion about the work of a simulation or to provide additional technical information or specifics about the current status of UN efforts in a particular area.
+Home Government may also be brought in to provide the following: a substantive report from the Secretariat, an expert report as a Secretariat member from a relevant United Nation body, an informational source from a non-governmental organization, the perspective of an unrepresented Member State, observer, or other recognized group.
+This process can be used to clarify any points of confusion about the work of a simulation or to provide additional technical information or specifics about the current status of United Nation efforts in a particular area.
 All requests for roleplayers should be directed to the Dais Staff.
-Representatives may have the opportunity to raise points of inquiry to gain additional information regarding the subject.
+Based on the availability of the Home Government staffer and at the discretion of the Chair, Representatives may have the opportunity to raise points of inquiry to gain additional information about the subject.